pelssersconsultancy/blog/source/_posts/2016-04-23-How-to-setup-your-own-blog.md

-# How to setup your own blog
+title: How to setup your own blog with Github Pages and Hexo
+date: 2016-04-08 22:54:02
+categories:
+- Tutorials
+tags:
+- Hexo
+- Github
+- Markdown
+---
 ### 1. Create a new github account

  Navigate to [Github] and click the Signup button.
 It is important to choose the same